Heat Safe Summer Sport

 Your approach: How are you addressing the problem outlined above?
 How are you using the power of sport and physical activity to build awareness, shift behavior, and enable sustainable participation for all in response to the climate crisis?
 We'd love to know about the origin of your idea, and what was your "aha" moment" that led you to take action?

 HeatSafe Summer Sport uses sport and physical activity as a practical tool for climate adaptation.
 The initiative emerged from youth wellbeing work in Lambeth libraries and schools, where young people repeatedly raised concerns about staying cool, safe and active during hot weather.
 The “aha” moment came from recognising that climate resilience for young people must be built into everyday community activities, not treated as a separate issue.
 During the 2026 development phase, young people are helping co-design activities, messaging and delivery through schools, youth groups, libraries and community partners.
 The project is testing how schools, libraries, leisure centres and health partners can work together to provide safe, trusted and climate-adaptive spaces for young people during periods of extreme heat.
 Through pilot activities and co-design workshops, we are exploring approaches such as hydration routines, rest breaks, indoor and shaded spaces, flexible timings and climate-aware coaching.
 Libraries are being tested as trusted community hubs, providing cool and accessible spaces for movement, play and social connection.
 The learning gathered during the development phase will inform wider programme delivery from 2027 onwards.
-By embedding climate awareness into sport and community activity, the initiative aims to support behaviour change, strengthen resilience and help young people remain active, connected and safe as temperatures continue to rise.
-The project is also exploring how trusted messengers such as teachers, sports coaches, health professionals and community leaders can support behaviour change through existing community touch points including schools, libraries, sports sessions and community events
+By embedding climate awareness into sport and community activity, and working through trusted messengers and community touch points, the initiative aims to support behaviour change, strengthen resilience and help young people remain active, connected and safe as temperatures continue to rise.

 Collaboration with young people and the community: In what ways does your initiative engage young people and community members closest to the problem?
 What role do they play in building the solution you deliver?

 Young people are central to the design, testing and ongoing development of HeatSafe Summer Sport.
 The initiative is rooted in youth co-design through schools, Youth Wellbeing Committees, community surveys and pilot workshops.
-More than 70 young people aged 10–14 have already contributed insight on staying safe, active and connected during periods of extreme heat, directly shaping programme priorities.
+More than 80 young people aged 10–14 have already contributed insight on staying safe, active and connected during periods of extreme heat, directly shaping programme priorities.
 Young people help influence: • Activity types and formats • Preferred settings, including schools, libraries and leisure centres • Heat-safe messaging and communication channels • Evaluation questions and feedback methods During the development phase, we are working with young people from Dunraven, Elmgreen and Grove Adventure Playground through co-design and pilot testing sessions, helping us understand what activities, spaces and support they find most engaging, accessible and effective during hot weather.
 Young people are not only helping identify challenges but are actively shaping activities, communication approaches, trusted community locations and the criteria we will use to measure success.
+We are also exploring opportunities for young people to act as peer researchers and HeatSafe ambassadors, helping gather insight from their peers and influence future programme development.
 The wider community is engaged through libraries, schools, Active Lambeth, health partners, youth organisations and community groups.
 Rather than delivering a programme for young people, we are building it with them, ensuring lived experience, local knowledge and community assets shape the solution from the outset.
 This shared ownership approach builds trust, relevance and long-term community capacity to adapt to climate change.

 Potential for/Evidence of Impact: How do you imagine your initiative will make a difference in raising climate awareness, shifting behaviors, or reducing environmental impact or harm?
 If you have already implemented it, what difference have you made so far?
 What is the impact your initiative has had¡, and/or what impact do you envision having in the future?

 The initiative has already demonstrated strong early impact through youth engagement, co-design and pilot testing.
-More than 70 young people have contributed insight through surveys, Youth Wellbeing Committees and workshops, highlighting the importance of safe, cool and accessible spaces for staying active during hot weather.
-During the 2026 development phase, we are testing activities, gathering feedback and building evidence on what helps young people remain active, safe and engaged during periods of extreme heat.
-Through co-design workshops and pilot sessions across schools, libraries, leisure centres and community settings, we are identifying effective activities, trusted spaces, communication channels and heat-safe behaviours.
-The development phase will also strengthen partnerships between young people, schools, libraries, Active Lambeth, health partners and community organisations, creating the foundations for future delivery.
+More than 80 young people have contributed insight through surveys, focus groups, Youth Wellbeing Committees and community workshops, helping identify preferred activities, trusted spaces, communication channels and behaviours that support safe participation during periods of extreme heat.
+Early findings show young people value cool indoor spaces, hydration, trusted adults, flexible activity options and community locations such as libraries and leisure centres.
+These insights are shaping activity design, heat-safe messaging, evaluation measures and future delivery plans.
+The development phase is also strengthening partnerships between young people, schools, libraries, Active Lambeth, health partners and community organisations, creating the foundations for future delivery.
 In the longer term, HeatSafe Summer Sport aims to create a replicable model for climate-resilient youth activity, helping schools, libraries, leisure providers and health partners adapt their programmes and spaces to a changing climate.
 Success will be measured through participation, behaviour change, partner engagement and the adoption of heat-safe practices across community settings.
 By strengthening collaboration between young people, community organisations and public services, the initiative seeks to create lasting changes in how communities support youth wellbeing and physical activity during extreme weather.
-The development phase is also helping identify behaviour changes we want to influence, including hydration, heat awareness, use of cool community spaces and confidence in adapting activity during extreme weather.
+Key behaviour changes include hydration, heat awareness, use of cool community spaces and confidence in adapting activity during hot weather.

 Innovation: What is different about your initiative compared to other solutions that are already out there?
 How is your approach original and innovative?

 HeatSafe Summer Sport is innovative because it moves beyond traditional sport delivery and treats physical activity as a tool for climate adaptation, resilience and wellbeing.
-Rather than responding to heatwaves as isolated events, the initiative explores how communities can adapt everyday activities, spaces and services to a changing climate.
+Most summer sport programmes focus on participation, while most heat-health activity focuses on advice or emergency response.
+HeatSafe brings these together by exploring how everyday activities, spaces and services can adapt to a changing climate.
 Key innovations include: • Youth co-design and pilot testing • Libraries used as climate-resilient community hubs • Climate-aware sport and activity models • Integration of health, leisure, education and community sectors • Youth-informed heat-safe messaging and behaviour change • Testing a whole-system approach across schools, libraries, leisure centres and community organisations The innovation is not a single activity, but the way different sectors are brought together around a shared challenge.
 The project explores how trusted community spaces can support young people to stay active, safe and connected during periods of extreme heat.
 By focusing on prevention, adaptation and community resilience, HeatSafe Summer Sport seeks to shift how organisations plan summer activities, how young people think about heat risk, and how communities respond to the growing impacts of climate change.
 The model is designed to be transferable and scalable across other urban communities facing similar challenges.

 Roles and Responsibilities: Describe how responsibilities are shared among your team or partners.

-Lambeth Libraries (Lead Applicant) Overall programme leadership and coordination.
-Responsible for community engagement, youth co-design, partnership management, safeguarding oversight and the use of library spaces as trusted, climate-resilient community hubs.
-Lambeth Libraries oversee reporting, learning dissemination and alignment with wider Children and Young People wellbeing priorities.
-Active Lambeth (Core Delivery Partner) A key delivery partner already supporting the development phase through co-design workshops, pilot testing and activity planning.
-Active Lambeth contributes leisure expertise, facilities, operational support and insight into climate-adaptive sport and physical activity delivery.
-Climate Change & Sustainability Team (London Borough of Lambeth) An active strategic partner providing expertise on climate resilience, heat-risk adaptation and systems change.
-The team helps shape the wider vision, supports alignment with borough climate priorities and facilitates links with relevant partners and networks.
-Public Health / HDRC (HEART) and Research Partners Supporting the development of the monitoring, evaluation and learning framework, helping identify outcomes, behaviour-change measures and opportunities for evidence gathering and future scaling.
-NHS / Primary Care Network (including HBD PCN) Providing health insight, trusted messaging and practitioner perspectives to support heat-health awareness, family engagement and alignment with local Children and Young People priorities.
-Schools and Youth Partners (including Dunraven, Elmgreen and Grove Adventure Playground) Already supporting youth engagement, co-design and pilot testing activities.
-Young people play a central role in shaping activities, preferred settings, heat-safe messaging and programme priorities through surveys, workshops and Youth Wellbeing Committees.
-Community and Voluntary Sector Partners Provide local knowledge, trusted relationships and community insight, helping ensure the model reflects local needs and is accessible to young people and families.
+Lambeth Libraries is the lead applicant and will provide overall programme leadership, coordination and partnership management.
+Libraries will lead community engagement, youth co-design, safeguarding oversight, use of library spaces as trusted climate-resilient community hubs, reporting, learning dissemination and alignment with wider Children and Young People wellbeing priorities.
+Active Lambeth is a core delivery partner, supporting co-design workshops, pilot testing and activity planning.
+They will contribute leisure expertise, facilities, operational support, coaching insight and practical knowledge of climate-adaptive sport and physical activity delivery.
+Lambeth’s Climate Change and Sustainability Team will provide strategic input on climate resilience, heat-risk adaptation and systems change.
+They will help align the initiative with borough climate priorities and connect the project with relevant climate partners and networks.
+Public Health / HDRC (HEART) and Academic Research Partners will support the monitoring, evaluation and learning framework, including the logic model, questionnaire design, outcome measures, behaviour-change indicators, evidence gathering and future scaling.
+NHS and Primary Care Network partners, including HBD PCN, will provide health insight, trusted messaging and practitioner perspectives to support heat-health awareness, family engagement and alignment with local Children and Young People priorities.
+Schools and youth partners, including Dunraven, Elmgreen and Grove Adventure Playground, are supporting youth engagement, co-design and pilot testing.
+Young people help shape activity choices, preferred settings, heat-safe messaging, communication methods and programme priorities through surveys, workshops and Youth Wellbeing Committees.
+Community and voluntary sector partners will contribute local knowledge, trusted relationships and community insight, helping ensure the model reflects local needs and is accessible to young people and families.
 The initiative is built around shared ownership, with young people, community organisations and public services working together to design, test and refine a climate-resilient model for future delivery and scaling from 2027 onwards.

 Viability and Scalability: How are you setting your organization up for success, and what is your plan to ensure operational sustainability of your solution and its impact?
 What are your ideas for scaling your initiative to the next level?

 The initiative is being built on existing community infrastructure, trusted partnerships and established delivery systems, helping ensure long-term viability.
-Libraries, leisure centres, schools and community organisations already act as local anchors, while Active Lambeth provides expertise in sport and physical activity delivery.
+Libraries, leisure centres, schools and community organisations already act as local anchors, while Active Lambeth provides sport and physical activity expertise.
 The 2026 development phase is focused on building the evidence base, strengthening partnerships, testing activities and refining a scalable delivery model.
-We are already working with schools, youth organisations, climate and health partners to ensure the model reflects local needs and can be embedded within existing services before wider expansion.
-Sustainability will be supported through alignment with Lambeth’s wider Children and Young People, climate resilience, public health and summer activity priorities.
+We are working with schools, youth organisations, climate and health partners to ensure the model reflects local needs and can be embedded within existing services before wider expansion.
+Sustainability will be supported through alignment with Lambeth’s Children and Young People, climate resilience, public health and summer activity priorities.
 The model is designed to complement existing provision rather than create a standalone programme.
-Future growth could include: • Expansion to additional libraries, leisure centres and community hubs • Development of a HeatSafe toolkit and resources • Training young people and practitioners as HeatSafe ambassadors • Sharing learning with other boroughs and partners facing similar climate challenges The long-term ambition is to embed a transferable model that helps communities adapt youth activity and wellbeing provision to extreme heat
+Future growth could include: • Expansion to additional libraries, leisure centres and community hubs • Development of a HeatSafe toolkit and resources • Training young people and practitioners as HeatSafe ambassadors • Sharing learning with other boroughs and partners facing similar climate challenges The long-term ambition is to embed a transferable model that helps communities adapt youth activity and wellbeing provision as temperatures rise.

 Upcoming Milestones: Please provide an overview of the milestones that are required for your initiative to come to fruition/ to grow.

-Spring–Summer 2026: Youth engagement, co-design workshops and pilot testing through schools, libraries, leisure centres and community partners.
-Gather insight on activities, trusted spaces, heat-safe behaviours and communication approaches.
+Spring–Summer 2026: Complete youth engagement, co-design workshops and pilot testing through schools, libraries, leisure centres and community partners.
+Gather and analyse insight on activities, trusted spaces, heat-safe behaviours and communication approaches.
 Strengthen partnerships with Active Lambeth, schools, climate, health and community partners.
-Summer–Autumn 2026: Refine the HeatSafe model using learning from pilot activities.
-Develop the evaluation framework, partnership agreements, delivery approach and HeatSafe toolkit.
-Identify opportunities for future funding and scaling.
+Summer–Autumn 2026: Refine the HeatSafe model using learning from youth engagement and pilot activity.
+Develop the evaluation framework, partnership roles, delivery approach and HeatSafe toolkit.
+Identify future funding and scaling opportunities.
 Winter 2026–Spring 2027: Finalise programme design, delivery plans, staff training, safeguarding arrangements and monitoring processes.
-Confirm venues, partners and engagement pathways.
+Confirm venues, partners, referral routes and engagement pathways.
 Summer 2027: Launch and deliver the HeatSafe Summer Sport programme across community, library and leisure settings, supported by ongoing monitoring, evaluation and youth feedback.
-Autumn 2027: Review impact, share learning and explore opportunities for wider adoption across Lambeth and other communities facing similar climate challenges.
+Autumn 2027: Review impact, share learning and explore wider adoption across Lambeth and other communities facing similar climate challenges.

 Capacity-Building Participation and Support Funding: If you were to make it as a finalist, you will be required to participate in an 8-week capacity building programme.
 If funding/ cost is a barrier to your participation, we may be able to offer up to 10,000 GBP of grant money available to support you.
 Please break down below, if it is the case, what costs you would incur and you would need covered.
 (Please note that there are restrictions on how the grant money may be used; please refer to the T&Cs for further details (LINK).

 The development funding will support the 2026 refinement and testing phase of HeatSafe Summer Sport, enabling us to apply learning from the capacity-building programme and strengthen the model ahead of future delivery.
-Funding will support: • Staff time for project coordination, partnership development and programme refinement • Youth engagement, co-design workshops and pilot testing activities • Participation support, refreshments and recognition for young people involved in co-design • Community partner and venue support where appropriate • Monitoring, evaluation and evidence gathering • Travel, materials and operational costs associated with development activities This investment will enable us to test ideas, strengthen partnerships, gather evidence and refine a scalable climate-resilient model for future delivery and growth from 2027 onwards.
+Indicative use of the £10,000 development funding: • Project initiation, onboarding, planning and partnership coordination – £3,000 • Youth co-design, engagement activity and light-touch pilot testing with schools, libraries, leisure centres and community partners – £4,000 • Finalisation of the delivery model, monitoring and evaluation framework, development summary report and future implementation plan – £3,000 This investment will enable us to test ideas, strengthen partnerships, gather evidence and refine a scalable climate-resilient model for future delivery and growth from 2027 onwards

 Now that you've explored what it truly means to put young people at the centre, how are you designing your initiative so that young people are genuine co-leaders and co-creators of the initiative?

 Young people are at the centre of HeatSafe Summer Sport as co-creators of the model, not simply participants in activities.
-Through Youth Wellbeing Committees, school partnerships, community surveys and co-design workshops, young people are helping define the problems we focus on, identify barriers to participation during extreme heat, and shape the activities, environments, messaging and success measures that guide the initiative.
-During the 2026 development phase, young people from schools and community organisations are actively testing ideas, contributing lived experience, and helping refine what a heat-safe, engaging and accessible programme should look like.
-Their insight is directly influencing decisions about delivery settings, communication approaches, heat-safe behaviours, evaluation methods and future priorities.
-We are also developing opportunities for young people to act as peer researchers, ambassadors and co-facilitators, gathering insight from their peers, contributing to analysis and helping communicate findings to partners.
-This moves their role beyond consultation towards shared ownership of programme development.
+We are starting from a place of strong youth consultation and co-design, and using the development phase to move towards greater shared ownership.
+We began with an adult-led proposal, but the development process has shown that young people have strong, practical ideas that make the model more relevant, credible and likely to succeed.
+Through Youth Wellbeing Committees, school partnerships, surveys, focus groups and community workshops, young people are helping define the problems we focus on, identify barriers to participation during extreme heat, and shape the activities, environments, messaging and success measures that guide the initiative.
+This has already influenced the design.
+Insight from the Dunraven survey, Dunraven focus group and Grove Adventure Playground workshop has shown that young people want cool indoor spaces, hydration and rest breaks, trusted adults, flexible activity options, water-based activity, leisure centre access, library-based spaces and youth-friendly communication.
+These findings are directly shaping our delivery settings, activity choices, heat-safe behaviours, evaluation methods and future priorities.
+The practical shift for our team is that young people are not only being asked for feedback after decisions are made.
+They are helping shape what is tested, what questions we ask, what success looks like and how learning is shared.
+We are also developing opportunities for young people to act as peer researchers, ambassadors and co-facilitators, gathering insight from their peers and helping communicate findings to partners.
 Our long-term ambition is that young people help shape not only activities, but also how schools, libraries, leisure services and community organisations respond to extreme heat.
-By embedding youth voice throughout design, testing, evaluation and future scale-up, HeatSafe Summer Sport aims to create a model that is designed with young people, informed by lived experience, and accountable to the communities it serves.
+By embedding youth voice throughout design, testing, evaluation and future scale-up, HeatSafe Summer Sport aims to create a model designed with young people, informed by lived experience and accountable to the communities it serves.

 What partnerships and collaborations are most critical to delivering and sustaining your initiative and how are you building/ plan to build them?